openzipkin/zipkin/zipkin-server/README.md

 The following apply when `STORAGE_TYPE` is set to `elasticsearch`:

     * `ES_CLUSTER`: The name of the elasticsearch cluster to connect to.
 Defaults to "elasticsearch".
-    * `ES_HOSTS`: A comma separated list of elasticsearch hostnodes to connect to, in host:port format.
-The port should be the transport port, not the http port.
+    * `ES_HOSTS`: A comma separated list of elasticsearch hostnodes to connect to.
+When in host:port format, they should use the transport port, not the http port.
+To use http, specify base urls, ex. http://host:9200.
 Defaults to "localhost:9300".
-Only one of these hosts needs to be available to fetch the remaining nodes in the cluster.
+When not using http, Only one of the hosts needs to be available to fetch the remaining nodes in the cluster.
 It is recommended to set this to all the master nodes of the cluster.
     * `ES_INDEX`: The index prefix to use when generating daily index names.
 Defaults to zipkin.
     * `ES_INDEX_SHARDS`: The number of shards to split the index into.
 Each shard and its replicas are assigned to a machine in the cluster.
 Increasing the number of shards